 There is a whole lot of content on Disney+, which could make finding something new to watch a little overwhelming.
-Luckily, we've done the hard work and rounded up some of the best shows that you should be watching on Disney+ right now.
-From original series to shows meant for kids, the whole family, or options for just adults, see our guide below to get started right now.
+Luckily, we've done the hard work and rounded up some of the best shows and movies that you should be watching on Disney+ right now.
+From original series meant for kids, to action-packed or endearing films for the whole family, see our guide to the best Disney+ shows and movies below.

 What is Disney+ and how do I sign up?

 If you aren't familiar with Disney+ or have been holding out on signing up, now may be the time to learn more and get a subscription started.
 It brings pretty much the full collection of shows and movies from Disney, Pixar, National Geographic, Marvel, and more into one service for a low montly cost that doesn't require a long-term commitment.